Weble/JoomlaQueues/README.md

 ### Adding Transports

-You can add more transports (like redis, sqs, etc) through Joomla! plugins as well.
+You can add more transports (like sqs, etc) through Joomla! plugins as well.
 This is done using the ```onGetQueueTransports``` method.

 This method should return an array of objects that implements the ```\Weble\JoomlaQueues\Transport\ProvidesTransport``` interface.
 This class describes the transport itself, and its accessory configuration, like retry strategy and serializer.